 Kathryn regularly consults with governmental issuers on arbitrage and rebate compliance and responds to inquiries from governmental issuers, borrowers and investment bankers regarding tax issues.
 She has represented numerous issuers and borrowers in connection with IRS audits of tax-exempt bonds.
 Kathryn also advises non-profit organizations regarding the process for achieving tax-exempt status under the Internal Revenue Code and Texas sales and franchise taxes as well as providing ongoing compliance with federal tax laws and regulations.

-Kathryn is a member of the National Association of Bond Lawyers, the Houston Bar Foundation and is the current president of the Texas Chapter of Women in Public Finance.
+Kathryn is a member of the National Association of Bond Lawyers, the Houston Bar Foundation and is a past president of the Texas Chapter of Women in Public Finance.

 Caitlin Garrigan-Nass is a Managing Associate in the Washington, D.C., office and a member of the firm's White Collar, Investigations, Securities Litigation & Compliance group.

 Caitlin's practice focuses on white collar criminal defense, government investigations, and anti-corruption compliance.
 She has particular experience with the Foreign Corrupt Practices Act, including conducting internal investigations and representing companies and individuals in FCPA investigations by the U.S. Department of Justice and the U.S. Securities & Exchange Commission.
 She has also worked with companies to develop and enhance their corporate compliance programs.

 Prior to law school, Caitlin was a Fulbright Scholar in France.